shapor/limacharlie/README.md

 ##### Hollowed Process
 Looks for mismatch between disk and memory from modules indicating possible hollowed process execution.

+##### Yara Signatures
+Does continuous lookup for Yara signatures in memory and on disk.
+Also supports one-off signature checking.

 #### In-Cloud

 ##### Stateless